joagre/ratatoskr/ideas/r.md

 ### Struct Literal

-A struct literal is represented as a semicolon-separated sequence of member-values, where the member is an identifier and the value is of any type, (separated by a `=` character) enclosed in square brackets.
+A struct literal is represented as a semicolon-separated sequence of member-value pairs.
+Each pair consists of a member (which is an identifier) and a a value of any type, separated by a `=` character.
+This sequence is enclosed within square brackets.

 ```
 struct Foo P {